kekesipeti2/PythonGitIDETutorials/tutorials/README.md

 	- [Using VSCode](/tutorials/usingVSCode.md).
 	 - [Using Jupyter Notebook](/tutorials/jupyternotebook.md).

 To know what you need to "Version Control" exactly and how to do it head to the [Version Control](/tutorials/git.md) tutorial.
-Using Git can be done through VSCode's built-in Source Control panel (see above) or a Git software, eg. GitExtensions.
+Using Git can be done through VSCode's built-in Source Control panel (see above) or a Git software, eg. [GitExtensions](http://gitextensions.github.io/).
+For the latter you can find tutorials online, for example: [GitExtensions Tutorial](https://bytescout.com/blog/beginner-guide-to-git-on-windows-using-git-extensions) - you don't have to mess around with SSH keys, there is a GitHub menu on GitExtensions, which will help you authorize your GitHub.